UmutOzuguzel/XYZ_PDBFinder/README.md

 This Python script is developed for computational chemistry applications, specifically to interface between XYZ and PDB molecular structure file formats.
 # Match XYZ to PDB and Calculate Bond Lengths

-This Python script is developed for computational chemistry applications, specifically to interface between XYZ and PDB molecular structure file formats.
+This Python script is developed for computational chemistry applications, specifically to interface between a smaller XYZ file and a larger PDB file that contains the atoms in XYZ file.

+The script can also give an Ash constraints to be inputted for MD or QM/MM applications.

+## Related Resources

+For input related to the Ash molecular simulation tool, see the Ash repository: [Ash Input Repository](https://github.com/RagnarB83/ash)

 ## Features